I’ve had one of those months that makes you wonder why you do what you do.

 So what makes these people the right people to promote products?

 TVG has an incredible audience (thank you!), one I’ve spent five years fastidiously preparing content for, and building rapport with.
 It might not be the biggest audience but it’s engaged, and from what I’m led to believe, actually, values what graces the website.
 Quality over quantity is very much at the forefront of my editorial direction.
 Unfortunately, the quality of the TVG audience is undervalued, because on the surface it’s not the largest, or we don’t have enough Instagram followers to support it.
 The irony of the situation as it stands is, TVG can provide ten times the exposure with a tenth of the budget influencers are getting paid and deliver it with credibility.

 It’s interesting to look at the social accounts of the fellows I referenced in my article ‘The Most Stylish Australian Men on Instagram.’
-None of them are six figures, but all of them are different.
+None of them has six-figure audiences, but all of them are different.
 They’re all run by someone who is genuinely interested in their category.
-If you like menswear, follow one of the guys on this list, if you like watches, follow @andygreenlive.
 These are people who do what they do because they love it, not because a brand has told them to.

 What we’re exposed to these days is a fabricated Instagram style fueled by cheap brands gifting products to wannabes, and brands with marketing budgets seeking spurious exposure.
 Unfortunately, this image, for both men and woman, has permeated the consumer’s perception of what is important, and circled back to the brands, forming a perpetual loop of meaningless trash that is void of our minds faster than we can scroll past it.